-Silver plans are another one of four "metal" levels of coverage established by the Affordable Care Act.
-These plans have proven to be very popular.
+Gold plans are one of the four “metal” options established by the Affordable Care Act.
+These plans can make sense if you regularly need medical care.

-As with all four plans, your monthly premium could be lowered greatly if you qualify for the Premium Tax Credit.
-The Premium Tax Credit is like a “discount” applied to your monthly insurance rate and paid for by the government.
-The main factor in determining your eligibility is your annual household income.
-Depending on the state you live in, your income must be at or below 4x the Federal Poverty Line to qualify for the Premium Tax Credit.
+Although Gold plans have fairly higher premiums, as with all metal plans your monthly insurance rate can be reduced if you qualify for the Premium Tax Credit.
+The Premium Tax Credit is like a “discount” that is paid for by the government and applied directly to your monthly rate.
+Your eligibility depends on the state you live and your annual household income, which should be at or below 4x the Federal Poverty Line.

 Remember that the only difference among plans is the amount you pay, not the quality of health care you receive.
 By law, all four plans must meet the Ten Essential Health Benefits, which includes a free wellness visit and preventative care.

-Does it Make Sense to Enroll in a Silver Plan?
+Does it Make Sense to Enroll in a Gold Plan?